 Here's a photograph of us in our first week at school!

-The grown ups that help us to learn are Mrs Dawson, Mrs Bailey, Mrs Humphrey, Miss Blackie and Miss Pickering.
+The grown ups that help us to learn are Mrs Dawson, Mrs Bailey, Mrs Humphrey and Miss Blackie.

 There are 29 children in our lively class and we love to have lots of fun as we learn!

 In our class we have a special time each morning in 'Family Groups'.
 In this time we have focused learning, time to talk and time to plan our learning for the day.

 For most of the day we choose our own learning.
 We can choose to be outside or inside and can use any equipment that we need, it's great.

 To help us enjoy the outdoor classroom, it is important that we bring:

 - A set of waterproofs